-STAGE TOPIC WE TEACH THIS BECAUSE BUILD ON FUTURE LINKS TO ST LEARNING LEARNING BARTS SCHOOL LIFE KS1 War and remembrance What are we remembering on Remembrance Day?
+STAGE TOPIC WE TEACH THIS BECAUSE BUILD ON LEARNING FUTURE LEARNING LINKS TO ST BARTS SCHOOL LIFE KS1 War and remembrance What are we remembering on Remembrance Day?
 Remembrance Day has relevance to the children and is an important anniversary we mark at school, locally and also nationally.
 Children learn the significance of why we mark this date annually of a significant event in history.
 It develops learning by the children in EYFS about why we wear poppies and is built on in LKS2 through the study of WW2.
 Learning begins to move beyond what is more local to the children with an introduction to a significant British event.
 Provides foundations for KS2 learning about WW2, in Years 3-6.
 Christian Values: Respect / Compassion / Courage / Forgiveness St Bartholomew's Church: Visit to the war memorials Royal British Legion: Opportunity for key member of Legion to talk to the children.
 KS1 Food How has food changed over the last 100 years?
 In this unit the children will look at how our experience of food has changed over the last 100 years.
 They will explore changes in our tastes, in the availability of food, and how different factors have affected these.
-KS2: How has Crewkerne changed in the last 200 years?
-Christian Values: Respect / Compassion / Courage KS1 Ancient Egypt How did they build the pyramids?
+EYFS: Know some similarities and differences between things in the past and now, KS2: How has Crewkerne changed in the last 200 years?
+Christian Values: Respect / Compassion / Courage